T0biasCZe/Super_eAWB/README.md

-This fork enhances the processing time of the script compared to the original Enhanced Auto White Balance In my testing, i saw up to 5x enhancement of speed
+This fork enhances the processing time of the script compared to the original Enhanced Auto White Balance
+In my testing, i saw up to 5x enhancement of speed
+Changes: In the original, when finding the percentage, it slowly incremented by 1, which took a lot of time especially on high res images.
+I changed it so it increments by 10, and then when it overshoots it decreases by 1 until it reaches the percentage
+TODO:
+ Add option for changing the step size from dialog instead of it being permanently set to 10

 **Original Readme:**
 **eawb.py**